 Homeschooling gives you ample opportunity to love your kids and to build your relationship with them.
 Relationship building in your homeschool can look like a heart-felt hug, a serious conversation in the middle of history “class”, playing a game, going to the park at lunch, or just taking time to express honest appreciation for a sincere effort.

 Your child’s character will be either a hindrance or an asset in their adult lives.
 For Ed and I, teaching character is more important than any subject our kids study in school.
 We talk to our children so often about character that they’re probably sick of hearing about it.
-We use Scripture, media, and Christian biographies to examine the character of others and to look at how that character affects others.
+We use Scripture, media, Christian history, and Christian biographies to examine the character of others and to look at how that character affects others.

 Children whose hearts are not regenerate–who are not saved to new life in Jesus Christ–are, of course, going to have deeper struggles with their character.
 We human beings have deceitful hearts (Jeremiah 17:9) and until God replaces a heart of stone with a heart of flesh (Ezekiel 36:26), there is little reason for a sinner to even desire change.
 That doesn’t mean we shouldn’t teach our kids about work ethic, and about the fruit of the Spirit.